datasig-ac-uk/Sepsis_Label_Extraction/README.md

 Variation of sepsis-III definitions influencespredictive performance of machine learning
 ==============================

-We consider the effects of variations in onset definition on performance of models for early sepsis detection.
+We consider the effects of variations in onset definition on performance of models for early sepsis detection, namely, LGBM, LSTM and Cox proportional-harzard models.

 Data
 ------------

 Data is extracted from the MIMIC-III database.
-Sepsis was identified from the coincident occurrence of organ dysfunction and blood cultures within an appropriate time-frame.

 Project Organization